Show map in a full screen - click/tap here (new window opens - close window to return to this page)

 (yes your mast will fit under the bridge).
-Both of these places have much to recommend them and there is an award winning bistro on Scalpay but no pub or shop - there are however, showers of eating establishments, including the Tarbert Hotel and shops.
+Both of these places have much to recommend them and there is an award winning bistro on Scalpay but no pub or shop - there are however, pontoons and showers of eating establishments, including the Tarbert Hotel and shops.
 Of course you could just go round the top of Skye and head into Loch Snizort and anchor